ThatOSDeveloper/MacBuilder-Source/README.md

 ### Troubleshooting
 For any issues, refer to the **[Issues](../../issues)** tab in this repository or feel free to open a new issue.

+## MHC
+MHC is now open-source and is available here [MHC](https://github.com/KivieDev/MacBuilder-Compatibility-Checker), the same usage guidelines apply.

 ## Workflow

 MacBuilder currently operates as follows: